jakobwamani/kamanyire/README.md

 Then proceed to the RMQ model to update the quantity , its just math get the updated quantity

+October 22 2021
+Another Guess
+Let each update function be executed in a clear way that's clear , a user clearly indicates that they are increasing or decreasing the quantity of the raw material .
+All this is done in the form.

+Let the RMQ model have a date attribute such that when an update is made . its only a specific quanitity for a specific quantity is updated .

+After that is done , the latest quanitity of the latest date is also updated through increment of decrement.

+Let the an instance of the RMQ model be created on every new day .

+### Implementation
+Each time some one visits the index page and on a new day, an RMQ instance is created replicated the latest instance.

+How
+grab the last instance
+is it the same date as today?
+duplicate of the last instance in the model and make it the latest?

+after that is done ? we now head to updating the RMQ model

+get the incrementor or decrementor value and the specific date value from the form increment or decrement a specific quantity of a specific date . increment or decrement a specific quantity of the latest occurance.

+What about when a new supply is being made what happens to the date?
+Remember when some came on to the index a new instance with a new date was created so that's the date we use because remember we also pick the latest instance in the RMQ model as we are dealing with supply function.

+October 28th 2021
+We are now going to look at the delete function

+We must know the raw material to be worked upon
+We must know the quantity of the raw materials
+Reduce on the quantity of the raw materials

+November 3rd 2021
+PRODUCT CRUD
+Identify the raw materials
+Have a rawmaterials mixed
+-subtract the quantities of each raw material inside the RMQ models Have a product created
 # Contributors

 Lutaro Ronnie